 City officials set the record straight about how much funding the city has received from the state in the opioid battle, confirmed the city has three response plans to the opioid crisis and made it clear the city is taking the brunt of the state-wide drug epidemic because the Doorway system, implemented by the state, isn’t providing needed services across the state.

-The news conference was in response to a press release issued by Gov. Chris Sununu after he met Thursday with New Hampshire Department of Health and Human Services Commissioner Jeffrey Meyers, Mayor Joyce Craig, Manchester Public Health Director Anna Thomson and two senior city health officials concerning the issues.
+The news conference was in response to a press release issued by Gov. Chris Sununu after he met Thursday with New Hampshire Department of Health and Human Services Commissioner Jeffrey Meyers, Mayor Joyce Craig, Manchester Public Health Director Anna Thomas and two senior city health officials concerning the issues.
 The Manchester delegation was unaware the Governor was going to be attending the meeting.

 “The Governor and I had a constructive and positive meeting with the team in Manchester yesterday, and we look forward to implementing this newly established city-state coordinating team,” said Jeffrey Meyers, commissioner of the New Hampshire Department of Health and Human Services in a prepared statement issued Friday.
 “Tackling the opioid crisis requires cooperation between the City and the State, and we welcome Manchester City officials to join us in getting this done.”